ysr25/tp/docs/UserGuide.md

 ### Deleting a flashcard: `delete`

+Don't want to see a flashcard anymore?
 This command will delete the specific flashcard that you specified from your list of flashcards.

 Format: `delete INDEX`